 Instead of buying cleaning and beauty products, try making them yourself.
 This step may sound intimidating, but once you start, you’ll wonder why you didn’t start earlier.

 It can be fun, cost-effective, and environmentally friendly.
-Shampoo, conditioner, body wash, washing powder and soaps can all add up.
+Shampoo, conditioner, body wash, washing powder and soap can all add up.
 Many of these products are filled with toxic chemicals and microplastics, not to mention all the packaging.

-5. Grow Your Own Food
+5. Grow Some Food

 There’s something incredibly satisfying about eating food that you’ve grown yourself.
 Not only does it taste better, but it can also save you a significant amount of money.
-Frugality is all about being thrifty, so growing your own food seems like a no-brainer if you can!
+Frugality is all about being thrifty, so growing your food seems like a no-brainer if you can!

 Remember, you don’t need much space—a few pots on a balcony or a small plot in your backyard will do.